Drakovek/MetadataMagic/README.md

     mm-series --standalone [directory]

-With this command the `.cbz` and `.epub` files in the given directory will be marked as being entry one of one in their own series, with their series titles being the same as the archive titles.
+With this command the `.cbz`, `.epub`, and `.mkv` files in the given directory will be marked as being entry one of one in their own series, with their series titles being the same as the archive titles.

 ## mm-rename

-The `mm-rename` command allows you to easily bulk rename `.cbz` and `.epub` archives, as well media files with associated `.json` metadata.
+The `mm-rename` command allows you to easily bulk rename `.cbz`, `.epub`, and `.mkv` archives, as well media files with associated `.json` metadata.
 For media files with a separate metadata file, the `mm-rename` commands will rename both the media and `.json` file together so they keep the same filename and continue being associated with each other.

 ### Sort Rename